rbt-lang/rbt-proto/doc/introduction.rst

 A combinator-based DSL is defined by its three constituents: interface, primitives and composites.

-1. The interface is a type or a type family that characterize DSL programs.
+1. The interface is a type or a type family that characterizes DSL programs.
 2. Primitive combinators are atomic programs, irreducible processing blocks from which every program must be constructed.
 3. Specific rules for how programs can be combined together to form a composite